Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Campaign Detection

-For Scenario~1, which involves gradual data exfiltration behavior, top-2 aggregation achieves a PR-AUC of 0.816.
-For Scenario~3, which involves removable media misuse and exhibits even sparser attack behavior, top-2 aggregation achieves a PR-AUC of 0.794 despite the small number of campaigns.
-The resulting precision--recall curve for Scenario~3 exhibits sharp transitions due to limited positive examples, but maintains high area under the curve, reflecting reliable separation between malicious and normal users.
+This formulation reflects the empirical structure observed in Section~\ref{sec:results}, where anomalous behavior is concentrated in a small number of highly informative windows.
+As a result, aggregation should emphasize extreme evidence rather than uniform averaging.

-Under the any-overlap labeling scheme, the expected precision--recall AUC of a random ranking equals the positive class prevalence, which is approximately 0.13 in our campaign-level evaluation.
-The observed performance therefore represents a substantial improvement over chance despite strong label dilution.
-Both scenarios are evaluated under the same any-overlap campaign definition, reflecting the temporally sparse nature of insider attack behavior.
+We therefore consider a simple top-$k$ aggregation strategy, in which the $k$ highest-scoring windows within each sequence are used to form a campaign-level score.
+This approach captures the intuition that only a small subset of windows contains strong evidence of malicious activity.

-In both scenarios, high campaign-level performance is achieved through sparse aggregation of window-level anomalies, confirming that insider attacks in CERT are characterized by isolated but extreme behavioral deviations rather than prolonged anomalous activity.
+As shown in Table~\ref{tab:campaign_overall}, top-$k$ aggregation consistently outperforms broader pooling strategies.
+In particular, selecting the top 2 windows yields the highest PR-AUC and ROC-AUC, indicating that a small number of high-confidence detections is sufficient to recover extended attack behavior.

-Table~\ref{tab:campaign_overall} summarizes overall campaign-level detection performance and table~\ref{tab:campaign_scenarios} summarizes scenario specific campaign-level detection.
-Across both scenarios, top-$k$ aggregation with $k=2$ consistently outperforms summation and top-3 pooling, indicating that insider attack campaigns are best characterized by a small number of highly anomalous windows rather than sustained deviation over time.
+Scenario-level results in Table~\ref{tab:campaign_scenarios} show similar improvements across both short-duration scenarios, with top-2 aggregation producing substantial gains in PR-AUC.
+Under the any-overlap labeling scheme, the expected PR-AUC of a random ranking is approximately equal to the positive class prevalence ($\sim 0.13$), indicating that the observed performance represents a significant improvement over chance despite strong label sparsity.